danamena/ba-essentials/Tools/README.md

 <p>I believe in leveraging familiarity with certain tools, as it helps accelerate your learning curve.
 For example:</p>

 <ul>
-    <li><strong>Example Microsoft Suite:</strong> Once you're comfortable with tools like Visio, Excel, or Word, switching to other software like Lucidchart or Google Sheets feels natural and intuitive.</li>
+    <li><strong>Microsoft Suite:</strong> Once you're comfortable with tools like Visio, Excel, or Word, switching to other software like Lucidchart or Google Sheets feels natural and intuitive.</li>

 </ul>